This page describes tips, troubleshooting, and known issues that you might find helpful if you run into problems using Google Compute Engine.

 Validate that your disk has a valid master boot record (MBR).

-Run the following command on an instance that is using the persistent boot disk in question:
+Run the following command on an instance that has attached the persistent boot disk, such as /dev/sdb:

 $ sudo dd if=DEVICE_FILE bs=512 count=1 | xxd